Tom467/FluidsLab/README.md

 2. **Instructions for Use**

    As mentioned in the Introduction, there are currently a large number of files currently in the repository (some of them experimental features which have not yet been developed), but use of the dimensional analysis app only involves a few of the files.
-The user should first install conda with Python.
+The user should first install conda with Python and install the libraries in requirements.txt.
 The following files then need to be cloned from the FluidsLab repository to the user's IDE:

 FluidsLab_interface.py, dimensional_analysis.py, dimensional_matrix.py, pi_group.py, data_reader.py, fluids.py, parameter.py, plotter.py, units.py, util.py, convert.py